F5Networks/f5-openstack-lbaasv2-driver/docs/troubleshooting.rst

         \\ list the loadbalancers on the agent.

         $ neutron lbaas-loadbalancer-show <loadbalancer_id>
-        \\ show the details for a specific loadbalancer
+        \\ show the details for a specific load balancer

 2. Make sure you're not running LBaaSv1 and LBaaSv2 at the same time.